 Not all vests are created equal.
 Here are a few general rules:

 1).
-A vest without lapels will look best 99% of the time.
+A vest without lapels will always be a safer bet.

 2).
 Lapels on a vest are more formal and recommended only if the vest is double-breasted or you have a slim physique.